binaris/functions-examples/five-minute-serverless-backend/README.md

 };
 ```

-This helper function uses the Binaris URL structure and the account id configured above to form the backend URL.
+This helper function uses the Binaris URL structure and the account ID configured above to form the backend URL.
 It also handles JSON encoding and decoding, and sets and verifies content type headers.

 All that's left now is to call our backend whever the user hits Enter: